 We have a set of policies and procedures that we follow in the normal course of our mortgage loan purchase and servicing business, which are generally described in this Prospectus.
-Certain of these practices are subject to change over time, as a result of changes in the economic environment and as a result of regulatory changes and changes in requirements of our regulators, among other reasons.
-We may at any time change our servicing requirements, quality control policies and quality assurance policies, as well as other policies and procedures as we deem appropriate in light of our then-current business needs, regardless of the resulting impact on the Noteholders.
+Certain of these practices are subject to change over time, as a result of changes in the economic environment and as a result of regulatory changes and changes in requirements of our regulators, including implementation of the "Single Security Initiative", among other reasons.
+We may at any time change our servicing requirements, quality control policies and quality assurance policies, policies governing the pursuit of remedies for breaches of selling representations and warranties and other policies and procedures as we deem appropriate in light of our then-current business needs, regardless of the resulting impact on the Noteholders.
 See "Loan Acquisition Practices - Single-Family Business Overview" in this Prospectus.
 In undertaking any changes to our practices or our policies and procedures, we may exercise complete discretion without regard to the impact of any such changes on the Noteholders, and may undertake changes that negatively impact the Noteholders in pursuing other interests, including, but not limited to, minimizing losses for the taxpayers and our shareholders and complying with requirements put forth by our regulators, among others.